getgauge/documentation/specifications/parameters.md

 The path to the file can be the relative path from the Gauge project or an absolute path to the file.

 ###2.
 Table
-They are used to pass table value into steps read from an external CSV file.
+Table or **inline table** are used to pass table value into steps read from an external CSV file.
 The parameter text in the step contains a  prefix table and the path to the csv file.

 **Prefix** : The prefix is ***table***